The slope of a line is the change in Y over the change in X. For example, a slope of

 where r is the correlation between X and Y, and sx and sy are the standard deviations of the x-values and the y-values, respectively.
 You simply divide sy by sx and multiply the result by r.

 Note that the slope of the best-fitting line can be a negative number because the correlation can be a negative number.
 A negative slope indicates that the line is going downhill.
-For example, if an increase in police officers is related to a decrease in the number of crimes in a linear fashion; then the correlation and hence the slope of the best-fitting line is negative in this case.
+For example, if an increase in community center programs is related to a decrease in the number of crimes in a linear fashion; then the correlation and hence the slope of the best-fitting line is negative in this case.

 The correlation and the slope of the best-fitting line are not the same.
 The formula for slope takes the correlation (a unitless measurement) and attaches units to it.
 Think of sy divided by sx as the variation (resembling change) in Y over the variation in X, in units of X and Y. For example, variation in temperature (degrees Fahrenheit) over the variation in number of cricket chirps (in 15 seconds).